Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 It is more flexible than SMTPS and is slowly replacing it.
 If a secure connection is established, it uses port **587**.

+**S/MIME** is the Secure Multipurpose Internet Mail Extensions standard providing cryptographic security for electronic messages.
+S/MIME can encrypt emails and their content... but also potential malwares they contain, making it harder to detect them.

 ### Email tools

 **Email Tracker** is a Chrome plugin to know if the recipient has opened our email.